ckodin/Heart_Disease_Classification/README.md

 # Heart_Disease_Classification

-This repository contains code for (1) training a machine learning model for the prediction of heart disease (2) a Dash application to implement such a clinical decision support tool.
+This repository contains code for (1) training a machine learning model (aiHeart) for the prediction of heart disease (2) a Dash application to implement such a clinical decision support tool.

 Dataset used: https://archive.ics.uci.edu/ml/datasets/heart+disease